- Admission Requirements

 Consideration for funding and financial support including teaching and research assistantships is made at the time of admission.
 A separate application is not required.
 In order to be considered for funding, you must submit a completed application (including all required documents).

-Current and prospective graduate students are encouraged to apply for Natural Sciences and Engineering Research Council (NSERC) scholarships and Ontario Graduate Scholarships (OGS), which are awarded annually to outstanding students by the federal and provincial governments.
+Current and prospective graduate students are encouraged to apply for the Canadian Institutes of Health Research and/or Natural Sciences and Engineering Research Council (NSERC) scholarships and Ontario Graduate Scholarships (OGS), which are awarded annually to outstanding students by the federal and provincial governments.

 Please note that funding from Carleton (including teaching and research assistantships) for international students is limited and is only available to a few outstanding international applicants.

 For more information on awards and funding, visit the Graduate Admissions website.

 For complete and detailed information about the graduate programs in Health Sciences, please consult the official Graduate Calendar.